intuition-dev/INTUITION/_doc/docs/pug2.md

 mbake also has a mbake -m, and app use for mockups, more on the menu on left.

-Once you are comfortable with mbake and it's 3 pillars, you can go to either:
-B-M SPA, the bread and butter section, that demos 5 more pillars or
+Once you are comfortable with mbake and its 3 pillars, you can go to the Github project B-M SPA, the bread and butter section, that demos 5 more pillars or to
 MetaBake, the advanced vista section, with 2 more pillars.